The cost of double glazing windows

 Double glazing.
 It’s effective for keeping your home warm in winter and cool in summer.
 It reduces your power bill and it’s great for the environment.
 Outside sound doesn’t travel through your home as fast and your windows are harder to break into.

 This all sounds great, right?
 But how much does double glazing cost?
-If you like the benefits of double glazed windows and doors, but you’re not sure whether you’re ready to make the investment, this article is for you.
+If you like all the benefits of double glazed windows and doors but you’re not sure whether you’re ready to make the investment, this article is for you.

 Let’s get started.